 The following tables set forth summary selected historical consolidated financial data of Artisan Partners Holdings as of the dates and for the periods indicated.
-The summary selected consolidated statements of operations data for the years ended December 31, 2010, 2009 and 2008, and the consolidated statements of financial condition data as of December 31, 2010 and 2009 have been derived from Artisan Partners Holdings' audited consolidated financial statements included elsewhere in this prospectus.
-The selected consolidated statements of operations data for the three months ended March 31, 2011 and 2010 and the consolidated statement of financial condition as of March 31, 2011 have been derived from Artisan Partners Holdings' unaudited consolidated financial statements included elsewhere in this prospectus.
-These unaudited consolidated financial statements have been prepared on substantially the same basis as our audited consolidated financial statements and include all adjustments that we consider necessary for a fair statement of our consolidated results of operations and financial condition for the periods and as of the date presented therein.
-Our results for the three months ended March 31, 2011 are not necessarily indicative of our results for a full fiscal year.
+The summary selected consolidated statement of operations data for the years ended December 31, 2010, 2009 and 2008, and the consolidated statements of financial condition data as of December 31, 2010 and 2009 have been derived from Artisan Partners Holdings' audited consolidated financial statements included elsewhere in this prospectus.

-The selected unaudited pro forma consolidated financial data give effect to the transactions described under "Unaudited Pro Forma Consolidated Financial Information", including the reorganization transactions and this offering.
+The unaudited pro forma consolidated financial data give effect to all of the transactions described under "Unaudited Pro Forma Consolidated Financial Information", including the reorganization transactions and this offering.